Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: Vafa-Witten Twist of N4 Gauge Theory, and a Vafa-Witten Invariant

 where\footnote{Clebsh-Gordan coefficients $(\sigma)^{\mu}_{\alpha\dot{\alpha}}$ and $(\bar{\sigma}^{\mu})^{\alpha\dot{\alpha}}$ allow us to express $A_{\alpha\dot{\alpha}}(\bar{\sigma}^{\mu})^{\alpha\dot{\alpha}}=A^{\mu}$, and $(\sigma^{\mu\nu})^{\alpha\beta}B_{\alpha\beta}=B^{\mu\nu}$, where $(\sigma^{\mu\nu})^{\alpha\beta}=\frac{1}{4}\big[\sigma^{\mu}\bar{\sigma}^{\nu}-\sigma^{\nu}\bar{\sigma}^{\mu}\big]^{\alpha\beta}$. }

-Upon integrating out the auxiliary fields $H$ and $\tilde{H}$, we obtain the localization equations by setting to zero $\{\mathcal{Q}^{\pm},\text{fermion}\}$ in \eqref{susytransform}:
+Upon integrating out the auxiliary fields $H$ and $\tilde{H}$, we obtain the localization equations by setting to zero $\{\mathcal{Q}^{+},\text{fermion}\}$ in \eqref{susytransform}:

-These constitute the BPS equations for the theory, with the field configurations of $A_{\mu}$, $B_{\mu\nu}$ and $C$ that satisfy \eqref{4dbps0} defining a moduli space which the path integral localizes on.
-We can set $C$ to zero in \eqref{4dbps0} if we wish to consider only irreducible connections.
-In short, we will henceforth concern ourselves with the following localization equations:
+These constitute the BPS equations for the theory, with the zero modes of $A_{\mu}$, $B_{\mu\nu}$, $C$, $\phi$ and $\bar \phi$ that satisfy \eqref{4dbps0} defining a moduli space which the path integral localizes on.
+Like in~\cite{witten1988topological}, we can set (the zero modes of) $C$, $\phi$ and $\bar \phi$ to vanish in \eqref{4dbps0} if we wish to consider only irreducible connections.
+In short, we will henceforth concern ourselves with the following localization equations:\footnote{The 2-form $B_{\mu\nu}$ need not vanish if the scalar curvature of K\"ahler $M_4$ and the gauge group $G$ are not simultaneously non-negative and locally a product of $SU(2)$’s \cite{vafa1994strong}, and we have assumed this to be the case here. }